-Drizzle a roasting tray with about 4 tablespoons of olive oil.
-Peel and deseed the butternut squash and chop into 1cm cubes.
+Drizzle a roasting tray with about 2 tablespoons of olive oil.
 Put the butternut squash cubes into the roasting tray and turn in the oil.
 Make sure the butternut squash is spread out in 1 layer.
 Add a little salt and pepper to taste.
 Put the butternut squash in the oven for about 20 minutes until soft.

 Meanwhile cook the rice according to packet instructions and then drain the rice thoroughly.

 When the squash and rice are ready, tip the rice into the squash tray.
 (Be sure the rice is thoroughly drained before you do this.)
-Squeeze the lemon juice into the tray and add a drizzle of extra virgin olive oil (about 2 tablespoons).
+Squeeze the lemon juice into the tray and add a drizzle of extra virgin olive oil (about 1 tablespoon).